RanbirSinghLive/homeboard/prd.md

 - Air quality (AQI)
 - Sunrise/sunset time
 - Alerts (STM disruptions, weather warnings)
-- A “Leave-Now” indicator based on walking time to the stop

 The board is a **lightweight client-side web app** powered by a **simple backend** that fetches data from public real-time feeds.